mablanco/docker-adoptopenjdk8-jre-hotspot/README.md

 You can use any JVM argument as long as you mount into the container the folder that hosts the files the JVM is going to work on.

 **Note:** Keep in mind that this image won't run applications that need a graphical interface out of the box.
 You'll need extra tweaks for that.
 Have a look at <https://github.com/mablanco/docker-vassal> for an example on how to achive this easily.

+## Building the image

+Use the following command to build the image with the `latest` tag and the AdoptOpenJDK 8 JRE version specified in the Dockerfile:

+    $ docker build -t mablanco/adoptopenjdk8-jre-hotspot .

+In case you want to build a different version, browse the available releases at <https://adoptopenjdk.net/archive.html?variant=openjdk8&jvmVariant=hotspot> and then use this command:

+    $ docker build --build-arg OPENJDK_VERSION=<version> --build-arg OPENJDK_SUBVERSION=<subversion> -t mablanco/adoptopenjdk8-jre-hotspot:<version>-<subversion> .